spryker/spryker-docs/docs/scos/dev/migration-program/migration-to-paas/paas-migration-documents/migrate-develop-critical-custom-functionality-of-e-com-flow.md

 template: howto-guide-template
 ---

-# Migrate / develop critical custom functionality of E-com flow

-{% info_block infoBox %}

-## Resources for assessment Backend

-{% endinfo_block %}

-* Cover project third party integrations with tests.
+* Cover the project's third-party integrations with tests.
-* Cover custom features that impact critical application flows with tests:
+* Cover with tests custom features that impact critical application flows, like the following:
-    * Data import;
+    * Data import
-    * Data export;
+    * Data export
-    * Data recalculation;
+    * Data recalculation

-    * etc.
-* Ensure tests are running in the pipeline and are green.
+Make sure tests are running in the pipeline and are green.

+## Resources for migration

+* Backend